nexumAG/generator-atomic/README.md

 |   ├── □ 3_organisms                     # Folder for Organisms
 |   ├── □ 4_templates                     # Folder for Templates
 |   └── □ 5_pages                         # Folder for Pages
+|   └── □ nx                              # Folder for nx-navigation, only if navigation is chosen
 ```

 ### Module Directory Layout